-The Division of Inclusion and Community Engagement organizes educational trips for students during their spring break.
-Led by Dr. Calvin Hill and Professor Marty Dobrow, these trips really engage students to the human aspect of society.
+The Division of Inclusion and Community Engagement organizes educational trips for small groups of students.
+During spring break, these trips are led by Dr. Calvin Hill and Professor Marty Dobrow and provide meaningful and life-changing experiences for our students.

 Men of Color National Summit

 Vice President for Inclusion and Community Engagement Calvin Hill (pictured third from left) and four students attended the Men of Color National Summit at Clemson University April 26-28, 2017.

 The Division of Inclusion and Community Engagement orchestrated a trip to the Massachusetts State House in Sept.
 2017 where the men's national championship volleyball team received a proclamation from Governor Charlie Baker.
 We look forward to celebrating more national championships with the Governor.